July 28, 2008

 Thus try to imagine my disappointment when, upon opening the can, I found a paltry eight halve-cherries within.
 Without performing any actual measurement, I approximated the cherry portion of the entire can to constitute less than 2% of the overall mass.
 Devastating, to say the least.

-in more than a token smattering.
+While I recognize that this constitutes a 225% increase in cherries over your regular fruit cocktail, I feel that a product that is advertised as being "Loaded with Cherries" should contain more than a token smattering.
 Dictionary.com provides the following definition for the term 'loaded': "To provide or fill nearly to overflowing."
 As a fairly obvious understatement, I would submit that this product falls precipitously short of meet that definition.

 Accordingly, might I suggest "Nary Cherry" as a more suitably descriptive moniker for this item?
 In my opinion, this constitutes nothing more than a blatantly deliberate attempt to mislead the trusting but gullible public into forking over their hard-earned dollars for an inferior product.
 Curse you, Del Monte, for not only your lack of conviction, but compassion for the cherry-starved everyman.